Bombshell5/DataStructures/stacks.md

     #we want to determine if the word, phrease or sequence is a palindrome.

     def isPalindrome(string):
-    #This function will determine if the string inserted in a palindrome.
+    #This function will determine if the string inserted is a palindrome.
 The function will return true or false
     #depending if it is a palindrome (True) or if it's not (False).
     #Your code goes here
       return